Avocado and Diabetes: Must-Know Facts About Superfood

 Avocados Good for Weight Loss and Insulin Sensitivity

 Weight loss affects the person’s insulin sensitivity and lessens the chances of developing serious complications.
 An avocado characteristically comprises 17 grams of carbs, but 9 grams of this is dietary fiber.
 This low-carbohydrate, high-fiber blend helps in weight loss.
-Also, the oleic acid present in avocados plays a crucial role in losing body weight.
+Also, the oleic acid present in avocados play a key role in losing bodyweight.

-Avocado contains healthy fats, which give a sense of fullness.
-A research study published in the Nutrition Journal found that after including ½ avocado in the meal, an increase in meal fulfilment and a reduction in the desire to eat more was seen.
+Avocado contains healthy fats which give a sense of fullness.
+A research study found that after including ½ avocado in the meal, an increase in meal fulfillment and a reduction in desire to eat more was seen.
 When there is a sense of fullness after meals, the person is less likely to snack and have additional calories.
 Avocados consist of a healthy fat called monounsaturated fat, which also assists the body in using insulin more efficiently.

 Summary

-Maintaining a healthy weight is vital for every person nowadays, but predominantly for people with type 2 diabetes.
-Intake of a low-carbohydrate diet significantly helps diabetics lose weight, and avocados fit flawlessly into a low-carb diet.
+Maintaining a healthy weight is vital for every person nowadays, but predominantly individuals with type 2 diabetes.
+Intake of a low carbohydrate diet significantly helps diabetics lose weight, and avocados fit flawlessly into a low-carb diet.

 Also Read: Is it good to meditate after a workout

-There are two types of fats, namely, healthy fats and unhealthy fats.
+There are two types of fats namely, healthy fats and unhealthy fats.
 When a person consumes too many saturated fats, his or her bad (LDL) cholesterol levels in the blood get increased.
 Heart disorders occur when there are high LDL and low HDL cholesterol levels in the blood.
 Good sources of healthy fats include avocado, olive oil, flaxseeds, nuts such as almonds, cashews, and peanuts; and sesame or pumpkin seeds.
-According to the British Heart Foundation, avocados contain monounsaturated fats and can be safely eaten instead of foods containing saturated fats.

 Avocados when consumed regularly; produce numerous benefits on the person’s overall health, predominantly the heart.
 Several positive heart-healthy effects have been established in relation to long-term avocado consumption.
 People having a habit of eating avocados every day are more likely to develop the metabolic syndrome (diabetes, heart disease, or stroke).